Self-supervised representation learning from 12-lead ECG data: Materials and methods

-We use a collection of three datasets for pretraining henceforth referred to as \textit{All}, namely \textit{CinC} \cite{CinC2020}, \textit{Ribeiro} \cite{Ribeiro2020} and \textit{Zheng} \cite{Zheng2020}, which constitute a collection of the largest publicly available 12-lead ECG datasets with in total 54,566 records.
-It is worth mentioning that \textit{CinC}, the training dataset used for the Computing in Cardiology Challenge 2020, is by itself a compilation of five different datasets.
+We use a collection of three datasets for pretraining henceforth referred to as \textit{All}, namely \textit{CinC2020} \cite{CinC2020}, \textit{Ribeiro} \cite{Ribeiro2020} and \textit{Chapman} \cite{Zheng2020}, which constitutes a collection of the largest publicly available 12-lead ECG datasets with in total 54,566 records.
+It is worth mentioning that \textit{CinC2020}, the training dataset used for the Computing in Cardiology Challenge 2020, is by itself a compilation of five different datasets.
 In particular, it includes the \textit{PTB-XL} dataset \cite{Wagner:2020PTBXL,Goldberger2020:physionet} that we also use for evaluation in this study.
-At the most finegrained level, which is used here, the dataset comes with 71 labels and the evaluation task is framed as a multi-label classification task.
+At the most finegrained level, which is used here, the \textit{PTB-XL} dataset comes with 71 labels and the evaluation task is framed as a multi-label classification task.
 It is worthwhile stressing that these labels cover a wide variety of diagnostic, form and rhythm statements and can be used for a comprehensive evaluation of ECG analysis algorithms.
-The dataset is organized into ten stratified, label-balanced folds, where the first eight are used as training set, the nineth is used as validation set and the tenth fold serves as test set.
+The 44 diagnostic statements can be categorized in terms of five super classes (normal/conduction disturbance/myocardial infarction/hypertrophy/ST-T change), the 19 form statements relate to mostly morphological changes in specific ECG segments such as an abnormal QRS complex, and the 12 rhythm statements comprise statements characterizing normal cardiac rhythms as well as arrhythmia.
+The dataset is organized into ten stratified, label-balanced folds, where the first eight are used as training set, the ninth is used as validation set and the tenth fold serves as test set \cite{Wagner:2020PTBXL}.
 All datasets are summarized in \Cref{tab:datasets}.

-\subsection{Training and Evaluation Protocol}
+\subsection{Training and evaluation protocol}